axodotdev/cargo-dist/book/src/reference/config.md

 ### readme

-cargo-dist defaults to trying to include certain "important" static files in your executable-zips.
+cargo-dist defaults to trying to include certain "important" static files in your archives.
 A README is one of them.

 If you specify a path to a README file, cargo-dist will use that for all the packages it affects.
 If you don't, then cargo-dist will search for a README* file in the package's root directory and the workspace's root directory (preferring the package).

 ### license-file

-cargo-dist defaults to trying to include certain "important" static files in your executable-zips.
+cargo-dist defaults to trying to include certain "important" static files in your archives.
 A LICENSE is one of them.

 If you specify a path to a license file, cargo-dist will use that for all packages it affects.
 Otherwise, cargo-dist will search for LICENSE* or UNLICENSE* files in the package's root directory and the workspace's root directory (preferring the package).
 If multiple are defined in the same directory, we will grab them all (this is necessary for the extremely common dual MIT/Apache license, which often results in two LICENSE-* files).